Truck bomb in Somali capital kills at least 78 at rush hour

 Al-Shabab is now able to make its own explosives, its “weapon of choice,” United Nations experts monitoring sanctions on Somalia said earlier this year.
 The group had previously relied on military-grade explosives captured during assaults on an African Union peacekeeping force.

+Despite that advance in bomb-making, one security expert said the unlikely choice of target Saturday — a checkpoint at the western entrance to the capital — reflected al-Shabab’s weakening capability to plan and execute attacks at will.
+Mogadishu recently introduced tougher security measures that Somali officials said make it more difficult to smuggle in explosives.

+“It feels like they literally knew that their (car bomb) may not proceed through the checkpoint into the city undetected, considering the additional obstacles ahead, so bombing the busy checkpoint in a show of strength appeared to be an ideal decision,” the Mogadishu-based Ahmed Barre told The Associated Press.

-Al-Shabab was blamed for the truck bombing in Mogadishu in October 2017 that killed more than 500 people.
-The group never claimed responsibility for the blast that led to widespread public outrage.
+Al-Shabab was blamed for the truck bombing in Mogadishu in October 2017 that killed more than 500 people, but the group never claimed responsibility for the blast that led to widespread public outrage.
 Some analysts said al-Shabab didn’t dare claim credit as its strategy of trying to sway public opinion by exposing government weakness had badly backfired.

 “This explosion is similar like the one … in 2017.
 This one occurred just a few steps away from where I am and it knocked me on the ground from its force.
 I have never seen such a explosion in my entire life,” witness Abdurrahman Yusuf said.